MaximilianFranz/hics/INSTALL.md

 ### Compiling the OpenCL kernel

 We are back as regular user and now proceed with compiling the OpenCL kernel for the FPGA board.
-Switch to the `resources/kernels` directory inside the hics source, then run the following command:
+Switch to `resources/kernels` inside the hics source directory, then run the following command:

-    ubuntu# aoc gemm4_fpga.cl --board de1soc_sharedonly
+    $ aoc gemm4_fpga.cl --board de1soc_sharedonly

 This command will take a while and produce `gemm4_fpga.aocx` if successful.